 - Launder your clothes the usual way when you get home

-Professionals remove particulate stains using builders.
+Professional stain removers particulate stains using builders.
 Builders are chemical compounds that eliminate the positive metal ions in tap water, such as magnesium, calcium, and carbon.
 This process allows your washing machine to break up dirt particles more efficiently.

 Most detergents are already capable of changing the pH factor of your tap water, so you don’t have to do anything extra.
 They can buffer your tap water, which helps it maintain alkalinity levels conducive to stain removal, stopping the particulate matter from traveling from one article of clothing to another.

-The faster you try to remove oil stains from your clothes, the easier they come off.
+The faster you try to remove dried oil stains from your clothes, the easier they come off.
 Some oil stains become permanent within a few hours of drying, so don’t procrastinate if you want to keep your clothes looking brand-new and well-maintained.

 Related: Does Air Drying Shrink Clothes?

-If you want more information on how to get oil stains out of clothes, contact the experts at Judi’s Cleaners.
+If you want more information on how to get grease and oil stains out of clothes, contact the experts at Judi’s Cleaners.
 We have years of experience removing oil, paint, and ink stains from all kinds of fabrics.